sheesh19/full-day-html-css-workshop/README.md

 <script src="https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/js/bootstrap.min.js" integrity="sha384-OgVRvuATP1z7JjHLkuOU7Xw704+h835Lr+6QL9UvYjZE3Ipu6Tp75j7Bh/kR0JKI" crossorigin="anonymous"></script>
 ```

 4. Try to customise your own Bootstrap cards!
+How can you put three cards in one line?
+Use `flexbox` on the `div` that contains your cards.
-5. Use Boostrap buttons or a Carousel.
+5. Use Boostrap navbars or try to use the carousel.